 Want to turn any old computer into a Chromebook?
-Google doesn’t provide official builds of Chrome OS for any old computer, but there are ways you can install the open-source Chromium OS software or a similar operating system.
+Google doesn’t provide official builds of Chrome OS for anything but official Chromebooks, but there are ways you can install the open-source Chromium OS software or a similar operating system.

-These are all easy to play with, so you can run them entirely from a USB drive.
+These are all easy to play with, so you can run them entirely from a USB drive to try them out.
 Installing them on your computer is optional.

 Should You Really Do This?

 Google officially supports Chrome on Linux.
-Any lightweight Linux distribution can work well, providing a minimal desktop you can run Chrome or another browser on.
-Rather than attempting to install the open-source version of Chrome OS or a Linux distribution designed to look like Chrome OS, you can just install a Linux distribution with a lightweight desktop environment (or any desktop environment you prefer) and use Chrome on that.
+Any lightweight Linux distribution can work well, providing a minimal desktop where you can run Chrome—or another browser, like Firefox.
+Rather than attempting to install the open source version of Chrome OS or a Linux distribution designed to look like Chrome OS, you can just install a Linux distribution with a lightweight desktop environment—or any desktop environment, really—and use Chrome on that.

-There’s no turning any old computer into a Chromebook.
+Of course, there’s no turning any old computer into a Chromebook.
 They won’t get Chrome OS updates straight from Google, and they won’t be optimized to boot as quickly.
 If you’re using a laptop, that laptop won’t necessarily offer the battery life a Chromebook does, either.
 But these are the best ways to approximate the experience, if you’re looking for something similar.